-In Deadline, the 21st episode of Gate, Sherry Tyueli and Kōji Sugawara come to terms with their decision from last week.
+In Gate Thus the JSDF Fought There episode 21, “Deadline,” Sherry Tyueli and Kōji Sugawara come to terms with their decision from last week.
 Tyuule, though her patsy Zorzal El Caesar, tightens the noose around the Jade Palace.
 And all the while, Tarō Kanō, the Defense Minister, lobbies to send the Japanese Self Defense Force (JSDF) to aid their diplomats in that palace.

 The Oprichnina launch their attack against Pina Co Lada’s knights defending the Jade Palace.
 The knights repel the attack, but they are concerned about what effect the attack will have on Pina and her position at the palace.
 Meanwhile, Kanō struggles to convince Prime Minister (PM) Morita to let him send troops.
 The PM, concerned about how the other nations’ representatives and media who in the Special Region will perceive any military action, declines for now.